Cyanogenoid/fspool/README.md

 This is the official implementation of our paper [FSPool: Learning Set Representations with Featurewise Sort Pooling][0] in PyTorch.
 We propose a pooling method for sets of feature vectors that allows deep neural networks to learn better set representations, classification results and convergence speed.
+You can take a look at the [poster for the NeurIPS 2019 Workshop on Sets & Partitions][2].

 We also analyse why existing set auto-encoders struggle to auto-encode some very simple sets and attribute this to a responsibility problem.
 FSPool can be used to construct a permutation-equivariant auto-encoder, which avoids this problem and results in much better reconstructions and representations.